Banco Bradesco S.A. (NYSE:BBD) Short Interest Up 22.7% in April

-BBD has been the subject of a number of analyst reports.
-The Goldman Sachs Group downgraded shares of Banco Bradesco from a “buy” rating to a “neutral” rating and cut their price objective for the stock from $3.70 to $2.70 in a research report on Thursday, February 16th.
-Barclays dropped their target price on Banco Bradesco from $3.50 to $3.00 and set an “equal weight” rating on the stock in a research report on Tuesday, March 7th.
-Five investment analysts have rated the stock with a hold rating and four have given a buy rating to the stock.
-According to MarketBeat, Banco Bradesco currently has an average rating of “Hold” and an average target price of $11.93.
+A number of equities analysts have weighed in on BBD shares.
+Barclays reduced their price objective on shares of Banco Bradesco from $3.50 to $3.00 and set an “equal weight” rating for the company in a research report on Tuesday, March 7th.
+The Goldman Sachs Group cut shares of Banco Bradesco from a “buy” rating to a “neutral” rating and cut their price objective for the stock from $3.70 to $2.70 in a research report on Thursday, February 16th.
+Five equities research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company has a consensus rating of “Hold” and a consensus price target of $11.93.

 Institutional Trading of Banco Bradesco

-A number of institutional investors have recently bought and sold shares of BBD.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in the stock.
+Ronald Blue Trust Inc. increased its holdings in shares of Banco Bradesco by 220.6% in the 4th quarter.
+Ronald Blue Trust Inc. now owns 7,272 shares of the bank’s stock valued at $27,000 after acquiring an additional 5,004 shares during the period.
+M&T Bank Corp purchased a new stake in Banco Bradesco during the fourth quarter worth $49,000.
 Janiczek Wealth Management LLC purchased a new stake in Banco Bradesco during the fourth quarter worth $25,000.
-Natixis acquired a new position in shares of Banco Bradesco in the fourth quarter worth $26,000.
-Ronald Blue Trust Inc. raised its holdings in shares of Banco Bradesco by 220.6% in the fourth quarter.
-Ronald Blue Trust Inc. now owns 7,272 shares of the bank’s stock worth $27,000 after acquiring an additional 5,004 shares during the last quarter.
-Dubuque Bank & Trust Co. acquired a new position in shares of Banco Bradesco in the first quarter worth $27,000.
-Finally, Ballentine Partners LLC acquired a new position in shares of Banco Bradesco in the first quarter worth $30,000.
-2.36% of the stock is currently owned by hedge funds and other institutional investors.
+Natixis purchased a new stake in Banco Bradesco during the fourth quarter worth $26,000.
+Finally, Dubuque Bank & Trust Co. acquired a new position in shares of Banco Bradesco in the first quarter worth $27,000.
+Institutional investors and hedge funds own 2.36% of the company’s stock.

 Banco Bradesco Price Performance

-Banco Bradesco (NYSE:BBD – Get Rating) last posted its quarterly earnings results on Thursday, February 9th.
-The bank reported $0.02 earnings per share for the quarter, missing analysts’ consensus estimates of $0.08 by ($0.06).
+Banco Bradesco (NYSE:BBD – Get Rating) last posted its quarterly earnings data on Thursday, February 9th.
+The bank reported $0.02 EPS for the quarter, missing the consensus estimate of $0.08 by ($0.06).
 Banco Bradesco had a net margin of 11.49% and a return on equity of 13.43%.
 The business had revenue of $8.61 billion during the quarter, compared to analysts’ expectations of $5.21 billion.
-On average, equities research analysts anticipate that Banco Bradesco will post 0.37 EPS for the current fiscal year.
+Sell-side analysts anticipate that Banco Bradesco will post 0.37 EPS for the current fiscal year.

-The company also recently announced a monthly dividend, which will be paid on Thursday, June 8th.
-Shareholders of record on Thursday, May 4th will be given a dividend of $0.0036 per share.
+The company also recently declared a monthly dividend, which will be paid on Thursday, June 8th.
+Investors of record on Thursday, May 4th will be paid a $0.0036 dividend.
 The ex-dividend date of this dividend is Wednesday, May 3rd.
 This represents a $0.04 dividend on an annualized basis and a yield of 1.56%.
-Banco Bradesco’s payout ratio is 8.33%.
+Banco Bradesco’s dividend payout ratio is currently 8.33%.

 About Banco Bradesco